Building a membership site is a great way for creators to build a stable, recurring revenue stream for their online business.

 So, you need to take stock of things that are considered essential for building a membership site and then you should also consider your specific requirements.

-Another thing that you need to realize is that building a membership site is pretty different from creating an online course and so are the feature requirements.
+Another thing you need to realize is that membership site and online course models are very different and so are the feature requirements.

 With that in mind, let’s discuss some of the most important things to take into account while choosing the right membership platform: